-Easter Fudge – white chocolate fudge with mini Cadbury Creme Eggs, Starburst Jelly Beans and small decorative flower candies.
+You’ll adore this Easter Fudge – white chocolate fudge with mini Cadbury Creme Eggs, Starburst Jelly Beans, and Spring themed sprinkles.
 It’s the perfect sweet treat to serve your little bunnies at your Easter celebration.
 Wrap up this delicious treat and put it in an Easter basket, or add it to your dessert tray!

 Easter will be here before you know it!
-I think I prefer Easter in April only because I feel as if time if flying and when it happens in March my mental calendar is all messed up.
+I think I prefer Easter in April only because I feel as if time is flying, and when it happens in March, my mental calendar is all messed up.

-- 1 12-ounce bag white chocolate chips
+- 1 12-ounce bag of white chocolate chips

 - ½ cup heavy whipping cream